BlackTHUNDER strikes twice: rest-frame Balmer-line absorption and high Eddington accretion rate in a Little Red Dot at $z=7.04$: Discussion

 \section{Discussion}

-`Little Red Dots' defined as having broad permitted lines, a `v-shaped' SED and very compact morphology are a puzzling new class of AGN, unknown before \jwst.
-It is clear that these objects are preferentially inherent to the Universe before Cosmic Noon, at $z>2\text{--}3$; with only two known `low-redshift' cases at $z=2.3$ \citep{juodzbalis+2024b} and $z=3.1$ \citep{wang+2024a}.
+`Little Red Dots' defined as having broad permitted lines, a `v-shaped' SED and very compact morphology, are a puzzling new class of AGN, unknown before \jwst.
+It is clear that these objects are preferentially found in the Universe before Cosmic Noon, at $z>2\text{--}3$ \citep{ma+2025,lin+2025c}.

-\target \citep{furtak+2023,furtak+2024} was found to have one of the strongest Balmer breaks observed at high redshift \citep[see also][]{labbe+2025}.
+\target \citep{furtak+2023,furtak+2024} was found to have one of the strongest Balmer breaks observed at high redshift \citep[see also][]{labbe+2025b}.
 The smooth nature of the break in this galaxy has defied any attempt to model it as a stellar Balmer break \citep{ma+2024}.
 In contrast, by using the model of \citet{inayoshi+maiolino2025}, which associates the Balmer break to dense gas absorbers around the AGN, and by introducing a large micro-turbulence parameter of $v_\mathrm{t} \sim 120~\kms$, \citetalias{ji+2025} were able to successfully model the shape of the continuum break.